sheisshee/Sherrelyn/README.md

-- 🐥 the user is lazyyyy.
+- 🐥 the user is lazyyyy. despite her program of choice, she is not pursuing IT, periodt.

 <!---
 Sherrelyn/Sherrelyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.